McStasMcXtrace/Schools/2024/NECSA_October_2024/04_Thursday_October_10th/19_NECSA_Xray_machines/README.md

 ## Compilation errors

-Of course, your model will hardly compile initially.
+Of course, your model may not compile initially.
 Read the compilation output to decode the cryptic messages and identify where errors could be.
 An other strategy is to comment (use `/* ... */`) most of the components and leave only the source.
 Then compile and iteratively un-comment components one-by-one with intermediate compilation checks.

+To help building the model, assemble bits and pieces in sequence, and check regularly the 3D geometry with the "Trace 3D" instead of "Simulation" mode (Run dialogue).
+The `mxdisplay` tool will be used.

 ---